tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 - SSID of the supernode antenna you wish to connect to
 - Your assigned node name
 - Your assigned IP address, Netmask, Gateway
-- A computer with WiFi for management radio method or a computer with a network port for cable method.
+- A computer with WiFi for use with the [management radio](#connect-using-the-management-radio) method or a computer with a network port for the [Ethernet cable](#connection-using-an-ethernet-cable)  method.

-## Connecting to the CPE for the first time.
+## Connecting to the CPE for the first time

 ### If the device has a management radio: Over WiFi